 The standards were then accredited by ANAB, and in 2008, R2 was released.
 R2 Certification is international, and the standards and guidance have been made available in five languages.
 The current standard of the R2 Certification is R2:2013.
 As of early 2020, this standard is under review and expected to be re-issued with updates within the coming year.

-2 – Reuse & Recover Hierarchy of Responsible Management Strategies – R2 certified recyclers must have a written policy pledging to prioritize Reuse and Recovery options for material before considering less desirable solutions like incineration and landfilling, which is only allowed “if no reuse or recycling options are viable.”
+1 – Hierarchy of Responsible Management Strategies – R2 certified recyclers must have a written policy pledging to prioritize Reuse and Recovery options for material before considering less desirable solutions like incineration and landfilling, which is only allowed “if no reuse or recycling options are viable.”

-8 – Data Destruction – this provision contains guidance on types of data-bearing devices and best practices for ensuring that they are data-free through destruction and sanitization
+6 – Data Security – this requirement sets stipulations on types of data-bearing devices and best practices for ensuring that they are data-free through destruction and sanitization

 How Cobalt Obtained R2 Certification

 Cobalt’s Middletown, Ohio facility has been continuously R2 Certified and compliant since 2014.
-The process for becoming certified involves a multi-step audit by a SERI-approved certifying body, including site visits, personnel interviews, documentation review, and opportunities for corrective action to bring all parts of an operation into compliance.
+The certification process involves a multi-step audit by a SERI-approved certifying body, including site visits, personnel interviews, documentation review, and opportunities for corrective action to bring all parts of an operation into compliance.

 R2 Certification is fully re-audited every three years, with shorter surveillance audits performed in the interim years.
 Only facilities that conform to all provisions of the standard, are current on all required audits and oversight, and have completed all necessary paperwork and payments to SERI are permitted to claim R2 Certification for electronics recycling and ITAD.

-One of the requirements of R2 is that the certificate holder is also certified to an approved Environmental Health & Safety system.
+A requirement of R2 practice is that the certificate holder is also certified to an approved Environmental Health & Safety system.
 Cobalt’s EHS system is certified by RIOS, a standard created specifically for the recycling industry.

 Why Does This Certification Set Cobalt Apart?

 What got some of those bad-actor electronics recyclers in trouble was prioritizing quick and easy profit over responsibility and sustainability.
-They accepted no accountability for their clients’ data or their downstream vendors, and did not want to put in the effort to refurbish and remarket equipment that was still valuable and useful.
-Anyone can fill a shipping container with computers and send it out of sight and out of mind.
-A recycler or ITAD provider who has gone through the process to receive and maintain R2 Certification has shown themselves to take their responsibility and dedication to clients seriously, and to see the bigger picture of electronics recycling and IT security.
+Before regulations and certifications, there was no incentive to take accountability for their clients’ data or their downstream vendors, nor to put in the effort to refurbish and remarket equipment that was still valuable and useful.
+Anyone can fill a shipping container with computers and send them out of sight and out of mind.
+A recycler or ITAD provider who has gone through the process to receive and maintain R2 Certification has shown themselves to take their responsibility and dedication to clients seriously and to see the bigger picture of electronics recycling and IT security.

 Why Your Business Should Partner with a Certified Recycler